enkidevs/curriculum/sql/dql/what-is-sql/what-is-a-database-client.md

 ---
 ## Practice

-The software through which information in a database is *queried* is called
+The software through which information in a database is *queried* is called the:

 ???